What are Real-time segments?

 How do users qualify for a Real-time segment?

 - Day 2: Real-time segment sees 5 new users.
-Population = 15
+Population in the UI the next day = 15

 How often are Real-time segment populations refreshed?